ApayRus/keyboard-tutorial/tutorial/keyboard9.md

 }
 ```

-`@click` will call multiple methods, not one like before.
+Now `@click` should call multiple methods, not only one `@click="setActiveKey(keyContent)"` as before.
 So we need to create an additional method calling all these methods.
 And call it from the template `@click`.

 Key.js methods